-Request: Amend the Champaign County Zoning Ordinance by revising paragraph 4.3.3 G. as follows:
+Request: Amend the Champaign County Zoning Ordinance by revising paragraph 4.3.3 G. as follows: A. Increase the maximum fence height allowed in side and rear vards from

-- A. Increase the maximum fence height allowed in side and rear yards from six feet to eight feet for fences in Residential Zoning Districts and on residential lots less than five acres in area in the AG-1 and AG-2 Zoning Districts. - B. Require fencing that is higher than four feet tall to be at least 50% transparent when located in the following areas: - (1) In Residential Zoning Districts, all fencing that is in the front yard. - (2) On residential lots less than five acres in area in the AG-1, AG-2, and CR Zoning Districts, only fencing between the dwelling and the driveway within 25 feet of the dwelling. - C. Increase the maximum allowed height of all fencing to allow for up to three inches of ground clearance.
+- Increase the maximum fence height allowed in side and rear yards from six feet to eight feet for fences in Residential Zoning Districts and on residential lots less than five acres in area in the AG-1 and AG-2 Zoning Districts. - B. Require fencing that is higher than four feet tall to be at least 50% transparent when located in the following areas: - (1) In Residential Zoning Districts, all fencing that is in the front yard. - (2) On residential lots less than five acres in area in the AG-1, AG-2, and CR Zoning Districts, only fencing between the dwelling and the driveway within 25 feet of the dwelling. - C. Increase the maximum allowed height of all fencing to allow for up to three inches of ground clearance.